iacopo-papalini/rubyMIX/README.md

 ### Handling I/O

-By default, the only I/O device working is the line printer, that is mapped over STDIO.
+By default, the only I/O device working is the line printer, that is mapped over STDIN.

 If you want to bind another device use the `bind` command: